Displaying 60 total results.

 The Crisis Text Line serves people across the United States experiencing any type of crisis and provides free, 24/7 emotional support and information through texting with a live, trained specialist.
 Individuals can access the Crisis Text Line by texting "Start" to 741-741.

-Cultural competence - Suicide Prevention Resource Center (SPRC)
+Culturally competent approaches - Suicide Prevention Resource Center (SPRC)

 Disaster Distress Helpline wallet card: Having trouble coping after a disaster?
 Talk with us - U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (HHS, SAMHSA)